 If you’re in a position that requires you to write regularly, you’ve probably mastered the craft of technical writing.
 The main characteristics of technical writing are clarity and accuracy.
 Its purpose is to describe, which helps people understand and execute tasks.
 Most of what we do in the business world on a daily basis is technical writing.
 But, if you write only from a technical perspective when developing your RFP, you risk simply describing instead of providing essential information that differentiates your firm.
 Proposal writing is a valuable skill that isn’t treated with the level of importance it deserves.
 Here are the major differences between proposal and technical writing to help you adapt your RFP writing style!

 With technical writing, the more detail you can include, the better.
-However, in your RFP proposal, you must carefully balance your level of detail with concrete evidence of your expertise and credentials.
+However, when using proposal writing in your RFP proposal, you must carefully balance your level of detail with concrete evidence of your expertise and credentials.
 You don’t want to overload the evaluators with information that doesn’t influence their decision.
 Let’s say, for instance, that you’re choosing three (3) references to provide in support of your proposal.

 Although you obviously want to fully describe the projects you worked on with these contacts, you also want to make a strategic decision about your references.
 What projects have you worked on that are similar to this RFP?
-Which contacts know your work well and are willing to give a positive reference?
+Which contacts know your work well and are willing to speak to your expertise??
 These are the types of “big picture” questions a proposal writer would ask.
 Your references should be specific to the context of the RFP with just enough detail to showcase the best of your company’s work ethic and skills.

-Convey your brand attributes creatively through the graphics, cover pages and colors you use.
+In proposal writing, you can still convey your brand attributes creatively through the infographics, cover pages and colors you use.
 A well-designed chart with your brand colors and logo can add a memorable touch without taking focus away from the project.
 If you put careful thought and effort into your RFP’s design, the offeror will take notice.

 5. Knowing When to Use Technical Writing